Hobbes74/XCOM-Terrain-Pack/README.md

 Finally, the original games are copyright of 2K Games/Firaxis, or the current XCOM IP holder.
 This extends to the original games and their tiles, artwork, map, routes, tileset and globe, even if they have been expanded and/or adapted by the modders.
 These files are being distributed here only for modding proposes related to XCom.
 All the new artwork, maps, routes, tilesets, globe or any other original game files that have been created by the authors are considered to be their copyright.

-TLDR - Modders, read the AUTHORS file, follow the rules and have fun.
+TLDR - Modders, read the LICENSE and AUTHORS file, follow the rules and have fun.

 INSTALLATION
 ------------